bclarkson-code/Tricycle/README.md

 window (e.g is a token at the start, end or somewhere in the middle?).
 In the original [transformer paper](https://arxiv.org/abs/1706.03762), this was done by with some sine waves but GPT-2 uses learned embeddings which are conceptually simpler.
-(Modern langauge models use rotary embeddings which are in development).
+(Modern language models use rotary embeddings which are in development).
 When we pass a token through an embedding layer, we also pass the index of the token through a different embedding layer and then add the two embeddings together.
 This way, the embedding contains information about which